thetatoken/guardian-testnet-guide/docs/GUI.md

 ## Stake to the Guardian node

 Now that you have the `summary` of your node, you can proceed to stake some tokens to it to make it a full guardian node.
-Please follow the instructions [here]() for the steps to stake from Web Wallet.
-If you want to stake from your Mobile Wallet, please follow the steps [here]().
+Please follow the instructions [here](./STAKING.md#staking-through-web-wallet) for the steps to stake from Web Wallet.
+If you want to stake from your Mobile Wallet, please follow the steps [here](./STAKING.md#staking-through-mobile-wallet).

 ## Verify the Guardian node

+## Verify the TFUEL earning